 Someone very much like you, smart and extraordinary, asked about the usefulness of executive coaching.
 This person was a seasoned executive, serving with great respect in a complicated assignment.
 He professed a passion for such work, wasn’t ready to stop or retire.
 After contemplating the future, he realized he wanted to achieve something more significant than exceptional earnings per share.

 The primary consideration for collaborating with an executive coach is whether the coaching relationship will significantly increase the leader’s performance capacity.
 The start of a transformative executive coaching relationship is a conversation about the client’s predisposition toward personal and professional growth.
-The executive who is marginally aspiring about the outcome — who is barely intrigued with increasing performance capacity, thinks personal growth has no bearing on professional effectiveness — brings a predisposition that is hardly worth the endeavor.
+The executive who is marginally aspiring about the outcome — who is barely intrigued with increasing performance capacity, and thinks personal growth has no bearing on professional effectiveness — brings a predisposition that is hardly worth the endeavor.
 Yet, the opposite is terrific and wonderfully fulfilling!

 Often, the difference is because the growing executive aspires with a passionate belief in their destiny and a clear sense of responsibility to increase their performance capacity in the limited time that remains.
 That is an adult’s perspective.